-- SA_SESSION.SET_LABEL The SA SESSION.SET LABEL procedure sets the label of the current database session. - SA_SESSION.SET_ROW_LABEL The SA_SESSION.SET_ROW_LABEL procedure sets the default row label value for the current database session.
+The SA\SESSION.SET\ROW\LABEL procedure sets the default row label value for the current database session.

-13.7.3 Examples of Session Labels and Inverse Groups
+16.7.3 Examples of Session Labels and Inverse Groups

 Oracle provides examples of using inverse groups.

 - Example: Simple Inverse Groups You can create a simple policy that implements inverse groups with a set of special labels. - Example: Complex Inverse Groups You can create a more complex policy that implements inverse groups with a set of special labels.